Table of Contents

 FederalStudentAid, which replaced the excellent Students.gov site in October 2011, is a great “one-source” resource for finding scholarships, GI Bill information, and more all in one place.
 It gets around the personal information issue that some *.com sites present.
 Its college finder, College Navigator, can get down to the local area and includes “associate degree” schools, though it is not as complete as the PA Dept. of Education’s site (next section).

-What Pennsylvania Provides: Admittedly, the state’s lack of orientation on veterans and military seeking quick information related to their benefits makes their departmental sites sometimes awkward to use.
-However, they do provide useful information and do not be afraid to use their search engines, if necessary.
-The Pennsylvania Dept. of Education site, while perhaps difficult to navigate and not readily suggesting the department does anything for veterans, does provide a wealth of information and resources.
-In using it, one might overlook what the Department of Military and Veteran Affairs (also look at its Veterans Online Resource Directory for Education) and Pennsylvania Higher Education Assistance Agency (specifically look at the FAQ section in State Grants on the special provision for veterans) provide.
+What Pennsylvania Provides: Admittedly, the state’s lack of orientation on veterans and military seeking quick information related to their benefits makes their departmental sites sometimes awkward to use — they have not really improved over the years However, they do provide useful information and do not be afraid to use their search engines, if necessary.
+The Pennsylvania Department of Education site, while perhaps difficult to navigate and not readily suggesting the department does much for veterans, does provide some useful information and resources.
+In using it, one might overlook what the Department of Military and Veterans Affairs provides.
+While it provides little assistance to veterans in general, it has a well hidden Education Services Center for its National Guard and an Educational Gratuity Program for disabled veterans’ children.
+The Pennsylvania Higher Education Assistance Agency site actually provides some useful information of which few veterans and POW/MIA dependents know (specifically look at the FAQ section in State Grants on the special provision for veterans).

 Specialized Scholarship Sites: Scholarships for Military Children and the Looking Glass website, which has a primary focus revolving around disabilities, including its own scholarship program are useful sites.

 The LVMAC Scholarship Program: For those from the Lehigh Valley, LVMAC offers its own scholarship program to support its community military-veterans community.
-For a brochure explaining the program, click here.
 Go to the our Scholarship Program page on our main website for criteria and applications forms.

 Getting Additional Help

 Use the Division of Veterans/Military Education, PA Dept. of Education for advice if you are running into difficulties.
+Call 717-787-2414 and ask for a Veterans Education Advisor, or email RA-VetEd@pa.gov.
 Remember that the state has its own programs that might be of use, some veteran and military specific.
 These people ought to be able to help you find your way around.
 Veterans Advisers at approved schools are also often helpful for general information and definitely should guide you through the process at their school.

 Institutional Training Rates at a Glance